Open Floor 2026 Series

 Enrollment opens and dancers can review the teacher lineup, choose their track, and claim a spot while space is available.

-Workshops Begin
+Performance Workshops Begin

 Each cast starts weekly rehearsals focused on choreography, staging, performance quality, and group connection.

-Tech Rehearsal + Final Notes
+Tech.
+Rehearsal + Final Notes

 Earlier in the day, performers walk through spacing, transitions, and stage details so each piece feels ready for the audience.

-Open Floor Performance
+Open Floor Begins

 Everything leads to the final performance at the annual Open Floor showcase at Mexican Heritage Plaza.